 - The medieval town of Guerande and its salt marshes.

 - Make a 4-day road trip through southern French Brittany.

-In the next post I will talk about places to eat in Nantes, my favorite brewery, where to go Brunch or have a great breakfast, which museums see in Nantes and more.
+In the next post, I will talk about places to eat in Nantes, my favorite brewery, where to go for Brunch or have a great breakfast, which museums see in Nantes, and more.

 Last Updated on 9 October, 2023 by Veronica

 Disclosure: Some of the links on this post are affiliate links, meaning at no additional cost to you, I may earn a small commission if you click through and make a purchase.

 Vero, a seasoned traveler, has explored 25 countries and lived in five, gaining a rich perspective and fostering an infectious passion for travel.
 With a heart full of wanderlust, Vero uncovers the world’s hidden gems and shares insights, tips, and planning advice to inspire and assist fellow adventurers.
 Join Vero and let the shared passion for travel create unforgettable memories.